 Interview by Agata Kik

 Nicola Serra is a London-based musician known as IlSantoBevitore, who, besides his music practice, curates the Dronica festival (famous for its peculiar location at the Old Church in Stoke Newington, North London).
-At the core of Nicola’s music practice are drums and percussion, as well as electronic devices.
+At the core of Nicola’s music practice are drums, percussion, and electronic devices.
 His two latest EPs, Madrighe’ and ‘Realm of Consciousness’ released in 2018, reveal a ritualistic spirit, which the artist revives in his music and his curatorial practice by turning the interiors of a church into a venue for a gig.

-The records by IlSantoBevitore, are like modern Mediterranean mantras, featuring drum beats, guitar echoing, synthesised reverberations and also voice, whose whispering heightens the shamanic feel.
-With repetitive vibrations, Nicola hypnotises or even puts his listeners into a trance.
+The records by IlSantoBevitore, are like modern Mediterranean mantras, featuring drum beats, guitar echoing, synthesised reverberations and voice, whose whispering heightens the shamanic feel.
+Nicola hypnotises or even puts his listeners into a trance with repetitive vibrations.

-Listening to his music is like immersing in a mental journey through sculptural sonic landscapes of high and low pitches.
+Listening to his music is like immersing in a mental journey through sculptural sonic high and low pitches landscapes.
 Not only do the records capture the dizzying topography of Sardinia Island, but also, they are saturated with ancient themes of the island’s history.
-In one album, for example, the artist refers to ‘berbos’, the Sardinian magic prayers, which express the necessity to protect the livelihood of a community.
+In one album, for example, the artist refers to ‘berbos’, the Sardinian magic prayers, which express the necessity to protect a community’s livelihood.

 Once one crosses the threshold of the solid stone fundament, from cold silence, straight into noise enlivening the atmosphere, one enters the sphere of release.
 From respectfully reclining bodies on the rugs on the floor to the dark figures warming up their lungs above Renaissance graves, Dronica is a freeing space.
-Nicola, through his curatorial practice, gives freedom, not only to the artists, who exploit it in their work but also to the audience, who receive the creative output while immersed in the all-embracing wavelengths of vibrating air.
+Through his curatorial practice, Nicola gives freedom not only to the artists, who exploit it in their work but also to the audience, who receive the creative output while immersed in the all-embracing wavelengths of vibrating air.

-Could you tell us a little bit about your background as an artist and how Dronica Festival came about?
+Could you tell us a little about your artist background and how Dronica Festival came about?

 I grew up playing the drums and

 I did a one-year diploma, and after that, I worked hard to find a job in the music industry.
-For over a decade, I have been maniacally researching music on a daily basis.
+For over a decade, I have been maniacally researching music daily.
 I am really into that.
-I spend more time researching the music, as a listener than actually playing an instrument.
+I spend more time researching the music as a listener than actually playing an instrument.
 Maybe because of that, there came the idea of creating a new platform to share with other musicians, to create a sort of community and a place where people and artists can come and feel as free as possible to experiment without being judged.
 This is one of the reasons I probably started the

 Obviously, when Dronica started, it was quite different from how it looks now.
 Not quite different stylistically, but definitely, it was a simpler format.
 I remember the first edition was more intimate, an experiment overall.
 As we all know, London is a unique and very busy city.
 There is so much going on pretty much every day, but always a good place to create something new.
 Nowadays, Dronica is a very eclectic festival.
 They have very different styles and very different artists but are always aligned, as all glued together.
 Nothing is random.
 All are studied and planned.
 All of them are under the same umbrella, let’s say.